Landscape and Geology

 Seasonal seepage lines are a feature of the central and south-western areas.
 Some of the woodland soils are free draining as are those on the slopes north-east of the lake and on the rising ground east of the marsh.

-Conversely, from the town, the southern slopes and the backcloth of High Woods give a view of seemingly continuous countryside to the north.
-Boadicea and roman views/royalist/roundheads
+Conversely, from the town, even now, the southern slopes and the backcloth of High Woods give a view of seemingly continuous countryside to the north.

 Aerial maps help show that the site is approximately 50% under wooded canopy, mainly to the north, and 50% open, mainly to the south.
-But at ground level, the landscape is a rich mosaic of habitats, many delineated by arterial hedgerows, all highly valuable from a Biodiversity point of view, and which are described later in this pamphlet.
+But at ground level, the landscape is a rich mosaic of habitats, many delineated by arterial hedgerows, all highly valuable from a Biodiversity point of view, and which are described in the Habitats section.

 Geology